smartinternz02/SPSGP-58092-Virtual-Internship---Android-Application-Development-Using-Kotlin/README.md

 Final Project
 ------------

-Although I'm making a lot of effort to fix the flaws, the Maps part of the app is currently not functioning as intended.
+Although I'm making a lot of effort to fix the flaws, the  app is currently not functioning as intended.
 As a result, I added a grocery list project to the same app, which is completely functional.
 You can check it out here.
 Excellent user interface and functionality.

 - [Source Code (On My Repo)](https://github.com/GOPITRINADH3561/Grocery-store) - Give :star: to the repo!
 - [App Presentation Video](https://www.youtube.com/watch?v=PGsm4pN319g)